Enforcing hidden physics in physics-informed neural networks: Results

-As introduced previously, the wave fronts have inherent directional irreversibility as they propagate outward from the initial perturbation, exhibiting an absolute directionality that prevents any backward propagation once the wave has advanced.
-For the Gaussian initial profile defined in Equation (\ref{eq:travelling_wave_initial_boundary}), two fronts will initiate symmetrically from $x_0=0$ and propagate in the $\pm x$ directions.
-Accordingly, the solution $u(x, t)$ must satisfy opposite irreversibility constraints on either side of the domain, which can be incorporated into a single spatial irreversibility regularization term:
+We work on a spatial domain $\Omega \subset [-20,20]$ m and a temporal window $T \subset [0,20]$ s, with the system initiated by a localized Gaussian distribution $u(x, 0) = \exp\left(-x^2\right)$ and held at zero at the domain boundaries.
+In this setting, the resulting wave fronts exhibit an inherent directional irreversibility: once the front advances, it cannot spontaneously recede.
+For the given Gaussian initial profile, two fronts emerge from $x_0=0$ and propagate outward in the $\pm x$ directions.
+Consequently, the solution $u(x, t)$ must satisfy opposite irreversibility constraints on the left and right halves of the domain, which can be unified into a single spatial irreversibility regularization term

 with $\epsilon_x>0$ being a small constant for numerical stability.